vitaliihonta/scala-ql/docs/src/main/mdoc/core/aggregations.md

 - To calculate average age - use `students.avgBy(_.age.toDouble)`
 - To get total grade - use `students.sumBy(_.grade)`
-- To collect each specialization of the faculty - use `students.map(_.specialization).toList`
+- To collect each specialization of the faculty - use `students.toListBy(_.specialization)`

 You could chain multiple aggregations by `&&` operator.
 It will automatically flatten the results into a single tuple.
 Then it's possible to `map` the aggregation result.